Tashkent Safety Guide

 LGBTQ+ Travelers

-• Avoid public displays of affection (PDA) with a same-sex partner.
+• LGBTQ+ travelers should exercise significant discretion.
+Avoid public displays of affection with same-sex partners.
+Keep your distance.

 Travel Insurance